Centers of Gravity Calculator

-• To run a basic greenfield Center of Gravity analysis, all you need to enter are customers with their location and demand quantity.
+• For a basic Center of Gravity analysis you only need to enter customer locations and demand.

 Also

-The live demo shows how it helps optimizing your supply chain network design.
+Live demo below shows how it helps to optimize a supply chain network design

-Scroll further for a live demo without registration
+Scroll further for a fully functional live demo

 Jeroen Martens